divyanshmehta-dev/Habit-Tracker/README.md

-# Habit Tracker (IPSP – Introduction to Problem Solving and Programming)
+# Habit Tracker (IPP – Introduction to Problem Solving and Programming)

 ## 1. Introduction
 This project is a simple **command-line Habit Tracker** implemented in Python.